Our curriculum closely follows the aims of the National Curriculum and The Reading Framework to enable all children to:

 - are competent in the arts of speaking and listening, making formal presentations, demonstrating to others and participating in debate.

 These aims are embedded across our literacy lessons and the wider curriculum.
 We will provide the means for children to develop a secure knowledge-base in Literacy, which follows a clear pathway of progression as they advance through the primary curriculum.
 Rigorous assessment and review will ensure that we are able to provide targeted support so that all children experience success in literacy; we believe that a secure basis in literacy skills is crucial to a high quality education and will give our children the tools they need to participate fully as a member of society.

-Each class’s timetable is organised to enable weekly access to the KS1 and KS2 library, with an up to date selection of books to provide quality reading materials for all children to promote reading for enjoyment.
-The children also take part in organising and developing their classroom reading area and an annual competition ensures that efforts are recognised.
+Each class has access to a classroom and EY/KS1 and a KS2 library, with an up to date selection of books to provide quality reading materials for all children to promote reading for enjoyment.

-The organisation of the English curriculum, has realised a community of enthusiastic readers and writers who enjoy showcasing their developing literacy knowledge and skills.
+The organisation of the English curriculum, has created a community of enthusiastic readers and writers who enjoy showcasing their developing English knowledge and skills.